MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/installing-a-bluetooth-device.md

 The Bluetooth driver stack supports service GUIDs as defined by the Bluetooth SIG, as well as custom GUIDs (that is, GUIDs that are not defined by the Bluetooth SIG).

 > [!NOTE]
-> The **Guidgen.exe** tool provided with the Microsoft Windows SDK can be used to create custom GUIDs.
+> The **guidgen.exe** tool provided with the Microsoft Windows SDK can be used to create custom GUIDs.

 A user-mode installation application must be written to expose computer functionality that remote Bluetooth devices can use.